This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 In the food industry, honey is actually graded (much like meat) according to several factors including moisture content, color, flavor, etc.

-Millions of flowers are visited to gather the nectar needed for bees to make honey.
+Millions of flowers are visited to gather the plant nectar needed for bees to make honey.
 Thousands of workers mix the nectars together back at the hive.
 This is why most of the honey sold in stores is a mixture.

-This does not mean that native wildflowers are the nectar source – rather that the honey is produced from many different plants.
+This does not mean that native wildflowers are the nectar source – rather that the honey is produced from the nectar of many different plants.

 Unique Types of Honey by Nectar Source

 Acacia Honey – Produced from the flower of Robinia pseudoacacia (commonly known as the black locust trees or false acacia) in Europe and North America.
 It is a popular table variety that goes well will many foods.
 Acacia honey has high fructose levels.
 It is a beautiful light color with a delicate taste.

 Alfalfa – Alfalfa honey is produced in the US and Canada.
 Bees gather nectar from the blossoms of alfalfa plants in large fields.
 It is light in color with a mild sweet flavor.